Skip to main content

 VIEW MORE ➝

 Postsecondary education is essential to secure good jobs.
-However, low-income people—particularly people of color—struggle simply to access postsecondary programs.
+However, people with low incomes—particularly people of color—struggle simply to access postsecondary programs.
 Many have unmet financial need, as well as work and family obligations, that makes attendance challenging.
-Additionally, low-income people often have limited education opportunities and consequently low basic skill levels, including math and English.
+Additionally, people with low incomes often have limited education opportunities and consequently low basic skill levels, including math and English.
 This leaves them unprepared for postsecondary opportunities and traps them in low-wage work.
 CLASP advocates for federal, state, and local policies that help adults improve their basic skills, access and complete postsecondary education, and succeed in a competitive labor market.

 Adult and Postsecondary Education